molily/molily.de/_posts/2020-11-21-testing-angular.md

 When configuring the testing Module, we declare both the Directive under test and the host Component.
 Just like in a Component test, we render the Component and obtain a `ComponentFixture`.

+<aside class="margin-note">Find input element</aside>

 In the following specs, we need to access the input element.
-Again, we use the standard approach of setting a `data-testid` attribute.
-Then, we use the [testing helpers](#testing-helpers) to find the element (`findEl`).
+We use the standard approach: a `data-testid` attribute and the `findEl` [testing helper](#testing-helpers).

-For convenience, we pick the input element in the `beforeEach` block after rendering.
+For convenience, we pick the input element in the `beforeEach` block.
 We save it in a shared variable named `input`.

 ```typescript
 @Component({